You can subscribe to be notified by email about these occasions.

 Latest flag notification

-In accordance with flag protocol, all flags and ensigns at each flag station should be flown at half-mast during this time.
+In accordance with flag protocol, all flags and ensigns at each flag station should be flown at half-mast during daylight hours.
 However, should it be custom to fly the flags of other nations at your flag station, it would be appropriate to seek permission from the diplomatic representatives of that nation to half-mast their flag.

 The financial and staffing implications arising from flag marshal duties are the responsibility of each organisation.